-Millions of drivers have failed to disclose health problems to the DVLA, putting themselves and other road users at risk.
+Millions of drivers have failed to notify the DVLA of their health problems, putting themselves and other road users at risk.
 These medical conditions include visual impairment, heart conditions and diabetes, all of which can have an impact on driving.
 The penalties for not declaring this information to the relevant authorities can cost you dearly - up to a £1,000 fine and the risk of prosecution if the driver is involved in an accident.

 If you have a condition which you need to declare, you also need to inform your insurer.
 You may find that your premiums go up or that you need to seek a specialist provider.
 However, if you fail to tell them about your condition, it could invalidate your policy – and could land you in a situation that’s much worse, should you end up in a car accident.

-What medical conditions do you need to declare?
+What medical conditions do you need to declare to the DVLA?

-If you are concerned that you may fall into this category of motorist, a good place to start is with your family doctor, followed by the government's guide to all health conditions and driving.
+If you are concerned that your medical condition might affect your driving, a good place to start is with your family doctor.
+Conditions that the DVLA needs to know about include angina, dementia, dizziness, blood pressure, cataracts, vertigo, seizures and more.
+For the full list, see the government's guide to all health conditions and driving.

 If you disclose a medical condition and need to surrender your licence, do so voluntarily as it may mean you can start driving again sooner.
 There are different rules for when you can drive again depending on if your licence was voluntarily surrendered, or if it was revoked or refused for medical reasons.
 You can reapply for your licence when your doctor says you meet the medical standards for driving.

 What to do if you are involved in an accident

 Your sight is another issue that requires you to make a declaration.
 If your vision deteriorates – for instance, you develop cataracts or night blindness – you must inform the DVLA immediately.